 Applebee’s Breadsticks with Alfredo Sauce

 Who would’ve thought an order of just bread and some sauce would be this high in calories and sodium?
 And this is without your meal!
 Alfredo sauce is very creamy, and paired with a few breadsticks you can easily polish off before your entree arrives, you’ll be exceeding your daily allotment very quickly.

 Yes, normally we say go for it when it comes to ordering a lean protein and carbs.
 But this fat-laden dish does not do the iconic pair any justice.
 Adding chicken to the creamy-based pasta does bump up the protein, but it also adds extra calories, fat, saturated fat, trans fat, and sodium to this already heavy carb dish.

 Buffalo Wild Wings Cheese Curd Bacon Burger

-You’d never hear us suggest heading out for a cheeseburger with fries—but the truth is, you’re better off ordering that compared to this measly meal.
+You’d never hear us suggest heading out for a cheeseburger with fries—but the truth is, you’re better off ordering that compared to this meal.
 BWW manages to deep-fry cheese and place it on top of a burger.
-We are also disgusted to see that the chain packs in 4.5 grams of trans fat—that’s over two day’s worth of the fat that experts say can drain your brain and tax your heart.
+We are also disgusted to see that the chain packs in 3.5 grams of trans fat—that’s about two day’s worth of the fat that experts say can drain your brain and tax your heart.

 On the Border The Big Bordurrito Steak